adrtod/rchallenge/README.md

     where they can submit their contributions.
 The subdirectories are shared with Dropbox.
 - `history`: directory where the contributions history is stored.
-- `figures`: directory of images used in the wabpage.
+- `figures`: directory of images used in the webpage.

 Author
 =======